Affiliate links on Android Authority may earn us a commission. Learn more.

 BlueStacks remains a virtual machine at its core.
 So you don’t quite get native system performance, but this keeps the application simple to install and run.
-The latest version, Bluestacks 5 has many performance enhancements to run on both high- and low-end PCs.
-The only downside is that you’ll have to contend with sponsored app suggestions.
+The latest version, Bluestacks 5 has many performance enhancements to run on both high-end and low-end PCs.
+The only downside is that you’ll have to tolerate sponsored app suggestions.

-Even so, BlueStacks remains one of the best methods of running Android on PC out there.
+Even so, BlueStacks remains one of the best methods of running Android on PC and macOS computers out there.

 Android on PC for the gamers: MEmu